Home > Cruises > Indian Ocean Cruises > Discover Seychelles, Tanzania and Kenya

 Itinerary

-Your cruise begins in Mombasa, where you'll be transferred to your Emerald Cruises luxury yacht and embark on your discovery of the Indian Ocean and Seychelles.
+Your cruise begins in Mombasa, a coastal city in southern Kenya that was the first capital of British East Africa.
+It's a melting pot of cultures from all corners of Africa and the Indian Ocean.
+Here you'll be transferred to your Emerald Cruises luxury yacht and embark on your discovery of the Indian Ocean and Seychelles.
+(D)

-Mafia has an incredibly diverse landscape, dotted with coconut and cashew nut plantations, palm trees, tidal mangroves and plump baobab trees standing in vast African savannah grasslands.
-The island is also famous for its population of whale sharks, attracting tourists who wish to swim with these gentle giants.
+Continuing south, Mafia Island is one of Tanzania's hidden gems.
+It has an incredibly diverse landscape, dotted with coconut and cashew nut plantations, palm trees, tidal mangroves and plump baobab trees standing in vast African savannah grasslands.
+The island is also famous for its population of whale sharks, attracting visitors who wish to swim alongside these gentle giants.
 The best time to see whale sharks is usually between October and February.
 (B/L/D)

-Kilwa Kisiwani is a captivating UNESCO World Heritage site, off the southern coast of Tanzania.
-The island was a significant trade hub from the 13th to the 16th centuries, due to its control over the gold trade.
-One iconic structure is the Great Mosque, the oldest standing mosque on the East African coast.
-With its sixteen domed and vaulted bays, the mosque's grand architecture reflects the city's golden age.
+Sitting just off the coast of Tanzania, Kilwa Kisiwani is a captivating UNESCO World Heritage site.
+The island was a significant trade hub from the 13th to the 16th centuries with much of the gold, silver pearls, perfumes and other goods traded in the Indian Ocean passing through here.
+Ruins cover the island, with palaces, bathing pools and prisons excavated.
+The most striking site is the Great Mosque, the oldest standing mosque on the East African coast.
+With its 16 domed and vaulted bays, the mosque's grand architecture reflects the city's golden age.
 (B/L/D)

-Relish the nautical adventure of a lifetime with some relaxing time at sea.
-Enjoy the lavish comforts of your luxury yacht — slide into the infinity-style pool where the water seems to touch the horizon; ascend to the Sky Deck to drink in panoramic views or relax in the Observation Lounge.
+Relish the nautical adventure of a lifetime with some relaxing time at sea as you sail east across the Indian Ocean.
+Enjoy the lavish comforts of your stylish yacht – slide into the infinity-style pool where the shimmering water seems to blur with the horizon, ascend to the Sky Deck to drink in panoramic views, or simply relax in the Observation Lounge.
 (B/L/D)

-We will arrive to Aldabra Atoll late in the morning.
-Aldabra Atoll is a remarkable and remote atoll in the most south westerly part of the Seychelles, closer to African coast than to Mahé.
-It's one of the largest atolls in the world and recognised as a UNESCO World Heritage Site due to its outstanding natural beauty and significant biodiversity.
+Arrive at the Aldabra Atoll late this morning.
+This remote atoll in the most south westerly part of the Seychelles, closer to African coast than to Mahé.
+It's one of the largest atolls in the world and recognised as a UNESCO World Heritage site due to its outstanding natural beauty and significant biodiversity.
 (B/L/D)

-The marine life around Aldabra is also distinct and plentiful.
-The atoll's lagoon provides a habitat for numerous species of fish, molluscs, crustaceans, and various types of corals.
+Spend another day exploring the fascinating Aldabra Atoll.
+The marine life around Aldabra is diverse and plentiful.
+The atoll's lagoon provides a habitat for numerous species of fish, molluscs, crustaceans and various types of corals.
 Hawksbill and green turtles nest on the atoll's beaches, and the surrounding waters are frequented by manta rays, sharks, and dolphins.
 (B/L/D)

-The atoll comprises four large coral islands which enclose a shallow lagoon; this ecosystem supports a variety of flora and fauna, many of which are unique to the atoll.
-Notably, Aldabra is home to the world's largest population of giant tortoises, with an estimated 100,000 individuals living there.
+The atoll comprises four large coral islands which enclose a shallow lagoon.
+This ecosystem supports a variety of flora and fauna, many of which are unique to the atoll.
+Notably, Aldabra is home to the world's largest population of giant tortoises, with an estimated 150,000 individuals living there.
 Today, access to Aldabra is strictly monitored to minimise human impact on the environment.
 (B/L/D)

-Enjoy your morning out to sea as we cruise to the Farquhar Group, made up of ten islands and atolls covering an area of 370 square kilometres.
+Enjoy a relaxed morning on board as we cruise to the Farquhar Atoll, made up of 10 islands and atolls covering an area of 370 square kilometres.
 You will explore the sparkling lagoon encircled by this ringed-shaped atoll dotted with coconut and casuarina trees.
 Hawksbill and green sea turtles come to the atoll to nest and several of the Farquhar Group's islands are important biodiversity regions.
 (B/L/D)

 Spend another morning at sea as we cruise the Alphonse group of atolls.
 Whether you're an angler, diver, birdwatcher, or simply a lover of nature and tranquillity, the Alphonse Group of Atolls offers a unique and unforgettable experience.
 It has one of the world's healthiest climates, which creates an incredible biome of diversity.
 (B/L/D)